-Trade and other receivables are recognised initially at fair value.
+Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less allowances.

 Trade and other receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
 If collection of the amounts is expected in one year or less they are classified as current assets.
 If not, they are presented as non-current assets.
 Trade receivables are generally due for settlement within 30 days and therefore are all classified as current.
 Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
-The Company holds the trade receivables with the objective to collect the contractual cash flows.
+The Company holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method